magdyabdel/CloudMap/README.md

 [![996.icu](https://img.shields.io/badge/link-996.icu-red.svg)](https://996.icu)

 # CloudMap
-CloudMap consists oftwo python programs for a bachelor project.
+CloudMap consists of two python programs for a bachelor project.
 The project consists of receiving images with EUMETCast.
 The most interesting images received on the basic service of EUMETCast are the MSG-1 weather images which are HRIT encoded.
 These images are converted into GeoTIFF images and processed into a cloud density image showing a route and GPS location.

 For decompressing the HRIT images, GDAL is re-build with the msg driver enabled.
 The program that converts the HRIT files into GeoTIFF is the msg_to_geotiff.py file.
 Applying image processing and adding the route, coastlines, GPS location and datetime is done by geotiff_to_map.py.
 The route is taken from an Excel file and the GPS location from an Arduino with a GPS sensor.